scrabbletank/farhome-rules/rulesdoc.md

 ***Hexproof.*** This creature is immune to Hex 2 and below.
 ***Magic Sense.*** This creature can sense the presence of undead or magic within 60 tiles.
 Some spells, such as _Nondetection_, are invisible to this sense.

 ***Innate Magic.*** This creature does not require a codex to cast spells.
 They cast all spells at 6th level using 5/1/1 as their spellcasting roll, and cannot cast more than 10 times per long rest.
+Spells cast are considered one level higher when targeted by _Counter Spell_ or _Dispel Magic_.
 They know the following spells: _Phantasmal Blades_, _Counter Spell_, _Fire Shell_, _Judgement_, _Spirit Warriors_, _Power word: Harm_, _Power word: Heal_.

 ***Spell-Eater.*** The owl devours a spell targeting it or a creature or point within 2 tiles.
 Roll 3 superior dice, if this roll is higher than the casters spellcasting roll the spell is countered and the owl gains 1 temporary wound.